Factbox: Abuse of power, obstruction - the charges against Trump explained

-(Reuters) - Democrats in the U.S. House of Representatives unveiled two articles of impeachment against President Donald Trump on Tuesday, saying he had abused the power of his office and obstructed Congress in its investigation of his dealings with Ukraine.
+WASHINGTON (Reuters) - The U.S. House of Representatives will vote this week on whether to impeach President Donald Trump on charges that he abused the power of his office and obstructed Congress in its investigation of his dealings with Ukraine.

 In the impeachment context, abuse of power is generally defined as using the vast powers of the presidency for personal benefit.